 Section title Information shown Information General device information, such as model name, serial number, firmware version, hardware revision, MIB download link(s) and so on.
 Note that the download link of LHX-MIB is available only after enabling the Schroff LHX/SHX support.
-See Miscellaneous (on
+See Miscellaneous (on page 292).

-Section title Information shown page 280).
 Network The network information, such as the current networking mode, IPv4 and/or IPv6 addresses and so on.
 This tab also indicates whether the EMX is part of a cascading configuration.
-See Identifying Cascaded Devices (on page 284).
+See Identifying Cascaded Devices (on page 297).
+Port Forwarding If the port forwarding mode is activated, this section will show a list of port numbers for all cascaded devices.
 Peripheral Devices Serial numbers, model names, position and firmware-related information of connected Raritan's environmental sensor packages.
 Asset Management Each asset strip's ID, boot version, application version and protocol version.